Turkish Figure Skating Championships

 The Turkish Figure Skating Championships (Artistik Buz Pateni Türkiye Şampiyonası) are held annually to determine the national champions of Turkey.
-Skaters compete in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+Skaters compete in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although not every discipline is held every year due to a lack of participants.
 The event is organized by the Turkish Ice Skating Federation, the sport's national governing body.